unclejamal/parallel-change/README.md

 supporting one item of shopping to multiple.
 Specifically, taking the Ruby example, there is a variable called `@price`.
 Instead, to support multiple prices, instead the developer should now introduce a `@prices` collection object (an array).
-Do this in such a way that the unit tests provide do not break (if need be introduce more tests to enhance safety).
+Do this in such a way that the unit tests provided remain (this is a refactoring, after all). if need be introduce more tests to enhance safety.